DanielSchuech/webend/README.md

 be combined and the `ressources can be shared between different frameworks`!

 At first we need to connect one (or mulptiple) directives to the document body.
+Therefore we got two different opportunities.
+The automatic modus is the default one.
 There we have to create a directive which has the plugin name as selector.
+All these directives will be automatically added to the document body.
+The second one is the more configurable modus.
+There you have to edit the configuration of the webend_hub.
+Therefore open the controll app, navigate to Management and click on the configure button of the webend_hub.
+There you can set the `useCustomIndexHtml` to true and edit the `index.html`.
+It is fully customizable and you can add your root directive into the body.

 Now we want to use ressources of other plugins.
 We start with an Angular 2 plugin and want to use components, directives and services